Global Debt

 What is the relevance of Debt for Countries?

-Well, largely it depends on your perspective and believe it or not there is a divergence of views of debt.
-Most Governments owe the money to their own people (Japan above is a prime example of this) rather than as foreign debt.
+Largely, it depends on your perspective, and believe it or not, there is a divergence of views on debt.
+Most Governments owe the money to their own people (Japan is a prime example of this) rather than as foreign debt.
 In this context, the economic impacts can be less immediate.
-This is especially so in the historically low interest rate environment.
+This is especially so in what was an historically low interest rate environment.

 However as a general rule, when debt increases faster than GDP, that will eventually bring more pressure on an economy to increase taxes or cut spending.